 - Stateless diasporas and immigration and citizenship regimes in the EU (Oxford Diasporas Programme)

-At Birmingham I teach on the MA in Migration, Superdiversity and Policy.
+At Birmingham I am the director of the MA in Migration, Superdiversity and Policy.
 Previously I taught on the MSc in Migration Studies at the University of Oxford.
 In October 2012 I was awarded the Teaching Excellence Award by the University of Oxford for ‘outstanding contribution to the MSc in Migration Studies’.

 I have long standing interest in Romani politics and anti-Gypsyism in Europe.